Zig by Example: Slices

 const print = std.debug.print;

-The easiest way to understand slices is to think of them as a pointer plus a length.
-The pointer tells you where the slice begins and the length tells you the size of the slice.
+The easiest way to understand slices is to think of them as a single-item pointer plus a length.
+The pointer tells you where the slice begins and the length tells you its size.

 const Slice = []bool;